zippy1981/AppDomainPoshRunner/README.md

 ### What is the status of ADPR ###

 ADPR is a little rough around the edges, but quite useable.
-Because ADPR implements PSHost, the following cmdlets will run:
+Because ADPR implements [PSHost](http://msdn.microsoft.com/en-us/library/system.management.automation.host.pshost(VS.85).aspx), the following cmdlets will run:

     Write-Verbose 'Verbose Message';
     Write-Debug 'Debug Message';